adi18-ui/ELMo-from-scratch/README.md

 ## Note

-This is a simplified implementation created from scratch to understand how ELMo works.
+The 1st version is a simplified implementation created from scratch to understand how ELMo works.
 It does not reproduce every detail of the original large ELMo architecture.
-The model is trained only for 100 epochs and fewer LSTM units because of GPU limitations.
+The model is trained only for 100 epochs and with fewer LSTM units because of GPU limitations.